-Do light roasted and dark roasted have different levels of caffeine?
+Do light roasted and dark roasted

 Although dark coffee may taste stronger and some people may tell you that light roasted coffee preserves more caffeine the truth is that neither style of roasting reaches a high enough temperature to destroy caffeine.
 That is - the caffeine content of each is more or less the same.